Filip-Nowak/TuneGuessr/backend/TuneGuessr-server/endpoints.md

 ### additional info

-Returns list of matching challenges by name.You can also add show params to format the response
+Returns list of matching challenges by name.You can also add params to format the response

 <br>
 <br>